DexterInd/DI_Sensors/docs/source/quickstart.rst

 Enter the command and follow the instructions given, if provided.
 This command can also be used for updating the package with the latest changes.

-To find more about our source code, please visit the `DI-Sensors repository`_ on GitHub.
+To find more about our source code, please visit the `DI_Sensors repository`_ on GitHub.

 .. _shop: https://www.dexterindustries.com/shop/
 .. _distance sensor: https://www.dexterindustries.com/shop/distance-sensor/